40net-cloud/fortinet-azure-solutions/FortiGate/Terraform/Active-Passive-ELB-ILB/README.md

 More and more enterprises are turning to Microsoft Azure to extend or replace internal data centers and take advantage of the elasticity of the public cloud.
 While Azure secures the infrastructure, you are responsible for protecting the resources you put in it.
 As workloads are being moved from local data centers connectivity and security are key elements to take into account.
 FortiGate-VM offers a consistent security posture and protects connectivity across public and private clouds, while high-speed VPN connections protect data.

 This Terraform template deploys an Active Passive High Availability pair combined with the Microsoft Azure Standard Load Balancer both on the external and the internal side.
-Additionally, Fortinet Fabric Connectors deliver the ability to abstract security policies and provide consistent policies in dynamic, multi-vendor environments.
+Additionally, Fortinet Fabric Connectors deliver the ability to create dynamic security policies.

 ## Design